 Dental hygienists are oral health providers working together with a dentist to provide preventive and routine care.
 Since each state has its own specific regulations regarding the responsibilities of dental hygienists, the range of services performed varies from state to state.
-The American Dental Hygienists’ Association reports approximately 185,000 dental hygienists working in the U.S. in 2015.
+The Bureau of Labor Statistics reports approximately 215,000 dental hygienists working in the U.S.

 Dental therapists are members of the dental team who provide preventive and restorative dental care, usually for children and adolescents.
 The precise role varies and depends on the therapist’s education and the various state dental regulations and guidelines.
 There is a growing professional association for dental therapists, the American Academy of Dental Therapy.
 There are currently few reliable estimates of the number of professionals serving in this capacity.

 Dental hygienists and dental therapists practice in private settings, community-based clinics and rural areas.
 They all practice under varying levels of supervision by dentists, allowing these providers to meet needs in nontraditional, tribal, school based and community settings.

 The information on this site focuses on three areas of scope of practice for Oral Health Providers: dental hygienists with direct access, dental hygienists’ prescriptive authority and responsibilities of dental therapists.